 Building a Foundation for the Future With RPA

 In many industries, robotics and intelligent automation are fast becoming the preferred method of cost reduction.
-RPA is typically the first, foundational step toward broader intelligent automation within the organization.
+RPA is typically the first, foundational step toward broader intelligent automation within the organisation.
 The illustration below highlights the various forms of automation that, when applied properly, can provide measurable value across all business functions.

 Increased consistency, reduced reliance on reservation center personnel and an overall reduction in operating costs are other benefits that airlines are experiencing by using RPA and other intelligent automation solutions.
 Labor costs are lower because fewer staff can do more in less time, while also delivering higher-quality work, avoiding costly mistakes, and helping the airline to meet compliance and regulatory requirements.
 And, because RPA bots can work with existing systems, airlines can keep their IT costs in check.

 The pandemic’s impact on the reservation center has also prompted some airlines to use RPA to provide self-management options to customers seeking a convenient process to cancel or rebook flights and get refunds.
 While implemented out of necessity to handle the pandemic-driven spike in calls in the spring of 2020, this automation is something airlines can now build on proactively for the future.
-For example, they could create chatbots that use natural language processing (NLP) and machine learning technologies to “converse” with customers, creating a more personalized experience that helps increase customer satisfaction and reduce churn.
+For example, they could create chatbots that use natural language processing (NLP) and machine learning technologies to “converse” with customers, creating a more personalised experience that helps increase customer satisfaction and reduce churn.

 That’s just one practical way that advanced technologies can help airlines expand the power of intelligent automation.
 Over time, as they increase their digital maturity, airlines may want to pursue more complex endeavors such as: